 🪞 The Built-In Advantage: The Physical Mirror

 You can map those exact sensations over to him.
-Every guy is wired a little differently — what feels incredible to you might be too intense or too soft for the next guy — but your own body gives you the best possible baseline.
+Every guy is wired a little differently — what feels incredible to you might be too intense or too soft for him — but your own body gives you the best possible baseline.
 You aren't guessing in the dark; you already hold the blueprint.
 Use it.

 The Basics, Actually Said

 Suction and tongue movement are your two best tools.
-Let's kill the myth now: you do not need to deep-throat to give great head.
+You do not need to deep-throat to give great head.
 The vast majority of nerve endings are packed into the first couple of inches of the dick.
 Enthusiasm and paying attention will always beat choking yourself out.

 Work the whole thing.
 A lot of guys get hyper-focused on the head and ignore the shaft, the frenulum, and the balls.
 Varying what you're doing gives it texture and keeps you from hammering one spot until it goes numb.